The Waterbird exhibit, which includes three ponds, houses a variety of native birds that fly in as well as our Trumpeter Swans.

 This exhibit houses mountain lions and North American river otters amidst native Kansas grasses.

 The Security Benefit Children’s Zoo opened in 1992 as a place for kids to interact with animals.
-The Children’s Zoo features domestic animals – including goats, sheep, and a llama – that enjoy being petted and fed by visitors of all ages.
+The Children’s Zoo features domestic animals that enjoy being petted.

 The Tropical Rainforest was built in 1974 as the first exhibit of its kind in the nation!
 It serves as home to a variety of plants and animals ranging from birds, reptiles, amphibians and mammals.
 Many of the animals in the Rainforest – such as sloths, birds, and bats- roam freely.

 The Animals & Man building, which opened in 1966, originally housed animals acquired by the community through the Operation Noah’s Ark campaign.
-Today, it is home to the Zoo’s African Elephant, Asian Elephant, River Hippopotami, Reticulated Giraffe, African-Crested Porcupines, Cranes and other smaller species.
-In recent years, the Zoo added an outdoor pool and shade structure for the elephants; expanded indoor living space for the elephant; and a 28,000 gallon outdoor water pool for the hippos.
+Today, it is home to the largest animals in the zoo (and a few of the smaller ones).
+In recent years, the Zoo added on a new barn, an outdoor pool and a shade structure for the elephants, and a 28,000 gallon outdoor water pool for the hippo.

 Jungle Cats provides an up close and personal experience with the Zoo’s Sumatran Tigers.
 Sumatran Tigers in the wild are highly endangered – with numbers falling below 400 animals – due to poaching and habitat destruction.

-Lion’s Pride originally opened in 1989.
+Lions Pride originally opened in 1989.
 The exhibit provides visitors with an opportunity to see a pride of lions and get a glimpse of what it’s like to be on safari in Africa.
-And, right next door to Lion’s Pride, visitors can meet our new family, African Wild Dogs and Addra Gazelle.
+Other African animals live in this area as well.